marclove/handbook/process/hiring_process.md

 ## Ownership

 When a hiring need is identified, an owner for that hiring need is appointed.
 A column and [wip] number should indicate the number of positions for that role we're hiring.
-We don't have a great way to designate the hiring need owner, but we can just drop a card in that column in Trello.
+We don't have a great way to designate the hiring need owner, but for now we're just adding that info the list title.
 Sometimes, the owner delegates activities (such as pairing) to someone else.
 That person should be added to the specific card and their required action should be communicated and confirmed.
 When their involvement is over, they can be removed from the card.

 ## Process

 Incoming candidates land in 'Inbox for Review' and should be responded to within a day.
 We don't want to leave people hanging.
 As people move through the process, we should minimize the feedback loop time for response.
 This should be indicated through due dates on the card.
 In addition, when activities are scheduled, we should make note of the activity and have a due date representing that activity.
 The person responsible for that activity is held accountable for making sure the activity occurrs on time.

 ## Activities